 There is often a lot of discussion with breastfeeding mothers about their concerns with their milk supply.
-More specifically, the lack of their milk supply.
+More specifically, the lack of their milk supply so we wanted to offer some tips to help with increasing your milk supply.

 Many of the mothers who have used our Healthy Mummy Range, have noticed an increase in their milk supply.
 There could be many reasons why this occurred, but one of them might be the inclusion of Fenugreek seed extract in our ingredients.